Skip to content

 If a follower doesn’t receive heartbeats within the election timeout, it starts a new election.

-Leaders accept GET, PUT, and DELETE requests from the HTTP API stage.
+Leaders handle the same key-value GET, PUT, and DELETE requests from earlier stages.

 Followers redirect all requests to the leader with 307 Temporary Redirect and a Location header: